lopezaxel/etch-a-sketch/README.md

-This is a Etch-A-Sketch program, a project from The Project Odin.
+This is a Etch-A-Sketch program, a project from The Odin Project.